lynnfaraday/aresmush.com/_root/fs3/fs3.3/index.md

 ## Skill Changes

 * Skill Ratings go from 0-8 instead of 1-12, with better descriptions of what the different levels represent.
 * Dice now go against a TN6 instead of TN7, increasing successes.
-Defaulting to an attribute works differently.
 * Attributes have been expanded, and are no longer locked after chargen.
-* Background Skills are now unrated, like Languages.
+* Background and Language skills now have more descriptive ratings.
 * Quirks are gone, replaced by RP Hooks.
+* Defaulting works differently.
+You no longer use the Attribute by itself, but roll the skill at the special new "Everyman" rating to reflect common knowledge.
+This becomes Attribute+1.
+With the target number change, this actually gives you a better chance of success than previously rolling 2x the attribute.

 ## Combat Changes

 * Combat wounds have different names and effects.
 Healing has been tweaked accordingly.
 * NPCs no longer have specific ratings but general classes:  Goon, Henchman, Boss.
-* Various other mechanics tweaks to stances, explosions and hit locations.
+* Certain hit locations (like hand and neck) will no longer come up as random hitlocs but can still be targeted with called shots.
+* Armor can now have different protection ratings in different areas, representing weak spots and mixed armor.
+* Other minor mechanics tweaks.

 # Credits